saphcarter/italian_3200_project/Project_Acceptance_Test.md

 - Usability: The recording functionality is easy to use.

 ### 3.1 Test Specification

 - A user is able to record/re-record audio files for each word up to 3 times (functionality).
 - A user is able to play back recorded audio (functionality).
 - A user can record audio for up to 5 seconds (functionality).
 - The user is given a delay in order to prepare for recording (Usability).

 ### 3.2 Conditions of testing

+- The test will be performed under regular application run time conditions.
 - User must be basically familiar with the recording functionality of the application.

 ### 3.3 Test Descriptions
 #### 3.3.1 User is provided 3 attempts to record

 Procedure:

 1. User is asked to record an audio file.
 2. User is asked to re-record an audio file.
 3. User is asked to re-record a final time.